 Although it is a full flavored sauce, is it quite simple and fast to make.
 It’s the time of year for Christmas baking and shopping, card writing, and relative visiting.
 In other words, we are busy!
 It can be tempting to fudge a bit on our healthy cooking, but there are easy, nourishing dinners that you can throw together quickly.

 This easy to make marinara sauce is quick to throw together after a busy day and makes a wonderful main dish when poured over some spaghetti noodles (perhaps with meatballs and Parmesan cheese).
-To keep things easy you can use brown rice noodles (low in phytic acid, read more about soaking grains here), or you can use my soaked noodle recipe.
-I have been getting my brown rice noodles at Trader Jo’s (2 dollars a package!).
+To keep things easy you can use brown rice noodles, paleo grain-free noodles, or you can use my soaked noodle recipe.

 We use this sauce as part of many other dishes, but we love it simply tossed with some hot noodles.
 Serve with a green salad and some garlic bread and you have a gourmet meal that is nourishing and easy as well.